h-kok/GCP-react-app/README.md

 ### 21/04/23

 -   Add carousel feature to homepage.
--   Add NavLink to feature images.
+-   Add NavLink feature to carousel images.
--   Add option values.
+-   Add colour and size option values to product page.
+-   Sync colour selection with image displayed in product page.

+### 22/04/23

+-   Cart page, track state

 ## What did you struggle with?